Is there anything more soul warming in the chill of winter than homemade wonton soup?

-It’s All Asia All Month at LunaCafe.
-Of all the dishes I wanted to explore this month, Wonton Soup was at the top of my list.
+Learning to make an exemplary Wonton Soup was at the top of my list for eons.
 It’s one of the world’s greatest soups and my absolute favorite.
 This version is as close to perfection as you will find.
 Be sure to check back as the adventure unfolds this month.

 No matter where we are, MauiJim and I seem to be in perpetual search of the quintessential Wonton Soup.
 Once while in San Francisco’s Chinatown, we found ourselves in a tiny, near empty Chinese restaurant and at a table in the far corner were three men, chatting amiably in Chinese while folding wontons.

 There was a mountain of folded wontons on the table.
 I wanted to stake a claim and move in.
 Or maybe just dash over, grab them all, and run.

 We ordered the soup, which was over-the-top delicious—but it contained only a precious few of those glorious mouthfuls.
 I toyed with the idea of asking for three orders of wontons in one order of broth.

 And that’s the second problem with ordering Wonton Soup in a restaurant—too few wontons in the soup.
 I need at least five for myself.
 And seven is even better.
 But they are doled out like gold.